 Principles Foundation Accessibility Design System Guidelines Deutsch Français Italiano English Our design principles User-centred Recognisable Inclusive Reduced Holistic Self-explanatory Task-oriented Appropriate SBB Brand portal Logo Digital clock Rights of use Base colors Additional colors Off brand colors Icons Timetable icons Pictograms About accessibility Über diesen Guide Contact Further information Product Owner User Research Interaction Design Visual Design Development Content Design Testing What is a design system?
-Designing Coding FAQ Help Process Contribution Contact Overview Base Components Overview Releases Design Tokens Components Overview Base Informations Overview Base Components Overview App Icons Power-Apps Digital banner ads SAP Design Guidelines AI Design: Basics Header Info
+Designing Coding FAQ Help Process Contribution Contact Overview Base Components Overview Releases Design Tokens Components Overview Base Informations Overview App Icons Power-Apps Digital banner ads SAP Design Guidelines AI Design: Basics Header Info

 What does the component do?